 How I Breathe Doing Reu-Si Datton

-In the initial position of a Reusi Datton exercise, before actually starting with it, I slowly and normally belly breathe in through the nose (diaphragmatic abdominal breathing which will make the abdominal rise/come out).
+In the initial position of a Reusi Datton exercise, before actually starting with it, I slowly and normally belly breathe in through the nose, that is, diaphragmatic abdominal breathing which will make the abdominal rise/come out.

-Next, on maximum inhalation and just before I would breathe out, I hold my breath giving focus and power to the diaphragm while pressing the breath into the abdominal area (the diaphragm will go down slightly).
+Next, on maximum inhalation, I hold my breath giving focus and power to the diaphragm while pressing the breath into the abdominal area (the diaphragm will go down slightly).

-Then I release the breath (exhale) through the mouth while simultaneously returning to the starting position of the exercise.
+Then I release the breath (I exhale) forcefully through the mouth while simultaneously returning to the starting position of the exercise.